andrewchaa/til/react.js.md

 * react-native-swipeout
 * redux
 * babel-node: Babel's second CLI which works exactly the same as Node.js' CLI, only it will compile ES6 code before running it.
 Not meant for production use
+* npm-run-all: A CLI tool to run multiple npm-scripts in parallel or sequential

 .eslint: https://gist.github.com/hendrikswan/2153ae77f1496d2b40aa